zhengjunyao-work/arc24/docs/modeling/Iteration_22_learning_inputs_distribution.md

 - [ ] Long experiments to see if the model improves
 - [ ] Visualize some of the new inputs for the typical first training tasks
 - [ ] My biggest concern is that the loss might be higher for this task, since it is an open problem.
 In the other hand predicting the output was deterministic.
+- [ ] Update notebook code source with the new code